 This literally requires no prep work.
 All you need is words on your wall, clear expectations, and a skill you want students to practice.

 Because it requires no prep, it is a great activity for those days when you don't have as much time to plan, those times when something interrupts and changes your regularly scheduled lesson, and might also make a great activity to impress administration during a surprise observation.

 Any activity that allows students to walk around while still also "working" is a good one in my book!

 Teachers spend a lot of time putting up bulletins, word walls, anchor charts, and posters in hopes that students will use them and learn from them.
 This activity is a great reminder to students that the classroom walls are a great resource!

 This is a great review for a huge variety of ELA skills, which makes it easy to integrate into almost any lesson.
+(These reading scavenger hunts send students to find a variety of different types of words.)
 You can have students practice finding words with prefixes and suffixes one week, and then use this same activity the next week to have students review parts of speech.

 Because your 3rd, 4th, or 5th grade students get to get up and walk around, they won't mind doing this no prep activity over and over.

 You might like some of these other no prep, reusable activity ideas.

 Never Stress Over Sub Plans Again!

 Make copies, find a fiction book, and you'll be ready for any emergency that comes your way!